muppet9010/factorio-muppet-gui/README.md

 An auto closing GUI for all connected players, shown at the top of the screen:

-`/muppet_gui_show_message {"audience": {"logic":"all"}, "message":{"simpleText":"a test message to show to all players", "position":"top", "fontSize":"large", "fontStyle":"regular", "fontColor":"lightRed"}, "close":{"timeout":5}}`
+`/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"a test message to show to all players", "position":"top", "fontSize":"large", "fontStyle":"regular", "fontColor":"lightRed"}, "close":{"timeout":5} }`

-A GUi with a close X button for all connected players not specifically excluded, shown in the center of the screen:
+A GUi with a close X button for all connected players not specifically excluded, shown in the left of the screen:

-`/muppet_gui_show_message {"audience": {"players":["player1", "player7"], "logic":"not"}, "message":{"simpleText":"a test message to show to all but a few players", "position":"center", "fontSize":"small", "fontStyle":"bold"}, "close":{"xbutton":true}}`
+`/muppet_gui_show_message { "audience": {"players":["player1", "player7"], "logic":"not"}, "message":{"simpleText":"a test message to show to all but a few players", "position":"left", "fontSize":"small", "fontStyle":"bold"}, "close":{"xbutton":true} }`

-Black text and close button on a transparent background at the center of the screen:
+A short essay on a transparent background at the center of the screen with a small max width:

-`/muppet_gui_show_message {"audience": {"logic":"all"}, "message":{"simpleText":"some black text", "position":"center", "fontSize":"large", "fontStyle":"bold", "fontColor":"black", "background":"transparent"}, "close":{"xbutton":true, "xbuttonColor":"black"}}`
+`/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"a really long message slap bang in the center of the screen right in the way.
+But at least you can see through the background of all this text.", "position":"center", "fontSize":"large", "fontStyle":"bold", "fontColor":"black", "background":"transparent", "maxWidth":300}, "close":{"xbutton":true, "xbuttonColor":"black"} }`

-A bright green background box with black test that auto closes above the center of the screen:
+A bright green background box with black text that auto closes above the center of the screen:

-`/muppet_gui_show_message {"audience": {"logic":"all"}, "message":{"simpleText":"a positive message", "position":"aboveCenter", "fontSize":"medium", "fontStyle":"bold", "fontColor":"black", "background":"brightGreen"}, "close":{"timeout":10}}`
+`/muppet_gui_show_message { "audience": {"logic":"all"}, "message":{"simpleText":"a positive message", "position":"aboveCenter", "fontSize":"medium", "fontStyle":"bold", "fontColor":"black", "background":"brightGreen"}, "close":{"timeout":10} }`